VikiMaiselman/Blog-MERN/README.md

 ## Project requirements implemented:
 - Basic Auth
-- CRUD for posts & comments
+- full CRUD for posts & comments
 - Server side authorization with Passport local strategy
 - noSQL databased used (MongoDB)
-- error handling and responsiveness
+- error handling and screen responsiveness

 ## ToDO
 - Implement search functionality for posts by title and content
 - User profile page with basic information and post history
-- Add Topics and search by Topics
+- Add Topics and search by Topics functionality, add images to posts
 - add passport OAuth authorization strategy with Google